A Quantum Network Processor Unit for Distributed Quantum Computing: Background and Related Work

 \subsection{EPR Pair Buffering}

 Efficient utilization of communication resources in quantum nodes requires a strategy for handling EPR pairs after generation.
 The concept of EPR pair buffering, proposed in~\cite{wu2022collcomm}, addresses this need by introducing a buffering mechanism to store generated EPR pairs.
-As illustrated in Fig.~\ref{fig:comm_buffer}, once an EPR pair is generated on the communication qubits of two connected quantum nodes, the entangled state is swapped into other available data qubits in the quantum node.
-This process releases the communication qubits, enabling them to generate new EPR pairs.
+As illustrated in Fig.~\ref{fig:comm_buffer}, once an EPR pair is generated on the communication qubits (marked with orange color) of two connected quantum nodes, the entangled state is swapped into other available data qubits (marked with blue color) in the quantum node.
+This process releases communication qubits, enabling them to generate new EPR pairs.
 The buffered EPR pairs remain available for future quantum communication tasks.